 Its flavors and a super-long finish make it fascinating to drink, but it goes down surprisingly easy for such a powerful spirit.
-“I would try a little on its own, breathing in and letting it open up in your mouth to get all those flavors,” says Chasse, “but eventually I would add a bit of water to open it up, so you can see how tequila evolves at different levels of alcohol.”
+“I would try a little on its own, breathing in and letting it open up in your mouth to get all those flavors,” advises Chasse.
+But, she says, "eventually I would add a bit of water to open it up, so you can see how tequila evolves at different levels of alcohol.”

 Best for Beginners: Casamigos Blanco

 To help guests appreciate the nuances of a great sipping tequila, says Hurley, “My job is to get people away from drinking tequila chilled with lime and salt.”
 Casamigos helps.
-With its sweet, vanilla intensity, “it’s a great entry tequila,” he says.
-“It’s like vanilla ice cream.”
+With its sweet, vanilla intensity, it’s a great entry tequila.
+“It’s like vanilla ice cream,” Hurley says.
 Yet, it doesn’t completely sacrifice that classic cooked agave flavor, and there’s a touch of balancing citrus to it.